hashgraph/hedera-hcs-sxc-java/README.md

 - APP_ID:  A name that identifies the app in the network
 - OPERATOR_KEY: A Hedera Hashgraph *private key* with sufficient balance to sign and submit Hedera Hashgraph transactions.
 - SIGNING_KEY: Optional, an independently generated *private key* to sign Business Process Messages.
 Receiving parties are assumed to possess the corresponding public key to identify originators of messages.
--  ADDRESS LIST: Optional, a *buddy list* where each item is a known app participant (APP_ID) along with his public signing key and a shared symmetric private key
+-  Address list: Optional, a *buddy list* where each item is a known app participant (APP_ID) along with his public signing key and a shared symmetric private key
-- Configuration parameters that define the TOPIC_ID, node addresses, mirror addresses, how to handle encryption and key rotation and setting up the Java Persistence API parameters for storing messages in an apps internal database.
+- Configuration parameters that define the TOPIC_ID, node addresses, mirror addresses, how to handle encryption and key rotation and setting up the Java Persistence API parameters for storing messages in the **core's internal database**.

 An **Application Message** is a message packet sent between AppNet participants using a standard envelope (the message itself may be broken up into several HCS transactions if too large).